 Kind regards

-Thank you in advance for the opportunity to ask you questions here.
+Thank you in advance for the opportunity to ask your questions here.

-How long will it take until I can be “headache free”?
-Is this even possible?
-My doctor said one to two years, but the improvements have stagnated for a year.
+How long will it take until I'm headache-free?
+Is that even possible?
+My doctor said one to two years, but my progress has stalled for a year.

 Doctors from almost every specialty have confirmed that I am perfectly healthy, except for the headaches I described.
-What are likely causes?
-And is it unusual for my age, 18, to have this type of headache?
-Are there many people who have chronic tension-type headaches?
+What are the likely causes?
+And is it unusual for someone my age (18) to have headaches of this kind?
+Are there many people who suffer from chronic tension-type headaches?

 Best regards,